 Photocopies need to be prepaid at the time of the request.

-There is no charge for the use of any photographic material in scholarly publications.
+Normally there is no charge for the use of photographic material in scholarly publications.
 In the case of commercial publications, there is a fee, which is used to defray the expense of repairs and other conservation needs of the collection.
 The publication fee per image is € 40 for Greece and € 200 for other countries.
 Fees are granted for one edition only and in no case whatsoever, do they ensure the exclusive right to use the photograph.

 Every published photograph should be accompanied by: